twitocode/Tantalum/content/Notes/Religion/Unit 1 Review.md

 ___
 # Explain the metaphor “Eye of the Needle”
-Illustrates the difficulty for the **rich man** to enter the kingdom of God.
+ **You must unload your material possessions. to enter heaven** Illustrates the difficulty for the rich man to enter the kingdom of God.
 You cannot enter it with wealth alone.
 Jesus challenged this notion; says it is a barrier between you and God.
 **Are you ready to throw your wealth away to follow God?**
 <!--ID: 1744077594434-->